spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 ## Prometheus & Grafana

-[docker-compose-prometheus.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-prometheus.yml) - Extends the default configuration in `docker-compose.yml` to enable the Stream and Task monitoring with Prometheus and Grafana:
+The [docker-compose-prometheus.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-prometheus.yml) extends the default configuration in `docker-compose.yml` to enable the Stream and Task monitoring with Prometheus and Grafana:

 <!--TABS-->